Bandwidth-Samples/messaging-send-receive-mms-ruby/README.md

 BW_PASSWORD                          # Your Bandwidth API Password
-BW_NUMBER                            # The Bandwidth phone number involved with this application BW_MESSAGING_APPLICATION_ID          # Your Messaging Application Id created in the dashboard
+BW_NUMBER                            # The Bandwidth phone number involved with this application BW_MESSAGING_APPLICATION_ID          # Your Messaging Application Id created in the dashboard LOCAL_PORT                           # The port number you wish to run the sample on
 ```

 # Callback URLs